The Wigwam Outdoor Pro

 We also noticed the height of the sock isn't compatible with either ski or mountaineering boots - so it's best for low cut footwear.
 The level of cushioning in the forefoot and heel was not nearly as plush as other socks tested, but enough to carry you on multi-day hikes.
 As a result, this sock earned a lower score for comfort.
-If you're looking for a great fitted sock, check out the Darn Tough Light Hiker.
+If you'd prefer a model with better cushioning and a more extended design, be sure to the check out the Darn Tough Full Cushion

 Although comfort wasn't the Wigwam's strong suit, we liked the breathable panels and thin material.
 We would be preferred more compression panels for a better fit.

 For a synthetic sock, this one was surprisingly warm in both warm and cold conditions, scoring an average six out of ten in this category.
 It can retain its insulating properties in both wet and dry tests, though it didn't retain as much heat as merino-wool blend contenders.
 While it does a decent job keeping feet warm, this sock is not the warmest out there, but it's not the coldest either.

 During our dry tests in Alaska, we compared the Wigwam

 to merino-blend options like the Darn Tough Hiker Full Cushion

 .
 In our comparisons, we found ourselves choosing merino wool options because they kept our feet warmer on the mountain.
 While the Wigwam

 provided ample warmth at night in a sleeping bag, we found insulation was lost if standing around in sub-zero temperatures.
 We found this trend to be similar to other merino-wool blends.